LorenzoValente3/Deep-Learning-Models/README.md

 #### Results
 Below are shown generated images after 1000 epochs and the original dataset.
 The generator and critic training losses during the training process are also plotted.
-For the latter plot, we can see that the stability has increased, due to the stability given by the new metric.
+For the second plot, we can see that the stability has increased due to the new metric that has been used.

 <p align="center">
  <img src="./GANs_using_Polynomials/images/WGAN/generated.png" width="1000" />   <img src="./GANs_using_Polynomials/images/WGAN/original.png" width="1000" />